 Sindhi Holi Jo Rot Is An Underrated Gem That You Must Try

-Holi celebrated all over the country in different ways.
-It is the festival of colours and happiness where people go back to being kids and celebrate it enthusiastically.
-Most people like to stick to the traditions and eat and celebrate the way that they have seen their parents and grandparents do for years.
-Likewise, there are many dishes that are specifically prepared during holi and are considered to be good omens in their respective cultures.
+Holi is celebrated all over the country in different ways but everywhere it is centred around delicacies like thandai, gujiya, kanji vada, and other traditional recipes.
+The festival of colours bring families together and loved ones eat and play games.
+But did you know there are many dishes that are specifically prepared during Holi and are considered to be good omens in their respective cultures?
 But with advanced urban lives and busy working schedules, some of these traditional dishes have sands of time.

 According to the traditions, holi jo rot as to be prepared on gobar ke uple.
 The burnt upla is then used next day to offer Abeer and rot as Prasad.
 It is a tradition that is closely related to Holika Dahan,where the demoness Holika got burnt while Prahlad was untouched by the fire – just like the thread used to tie the rot remains safe while the rot burns.